cgabriel5/nodecliac/README.md

 ## Hooks

 Some programs are more complicated than others.
-Let's use [`yarn.acdef`](/resources/nodecliac/yarn/yarn.acdef) as an example.
+Let's use [`yarn.acdef`](/resources/nodecliac/yarn/yarn.acdef), for example.
 Before running the completion script, the current repo's `package.json` `scripts` entries need to be [added as commands](https://yarnpkg.com/en/docs/cli/run#toc-yarn-run) to `yarn.acdef`.
 Doing so requires a `pre-parsing` hook.
 In essence, before the completion script is run, the `pre-parsing` hook script gives the ability to modify completion script parameters/variables.

-<details><summary>Expand hook section.</summary>
+<details><summary>Expand hook section</summary>

 #### Available hook scripts